-43. GALVANIC MOXA. - Another surgical application, possessed of very peculiar properties, the instantaneous or deep moxa, was apparently first brought forward by M. Fabré Palaprat, at a sitting of the French Academy, in February, 1831.
+43. Galvanic Moxa. - Another surgical application, possessed of very peculiar properties, the instantaneous or deep moxa, was apparently first brought forward by M. Fabré Palaprat, at a sitting of the French Academy, in February, 1831.
 It consists in galvano-puncture, with fine platinum needles, connected with a battery of large plates.
 The circuit is completed by thrusting the needles into the flesh, when they immediately become incandescent, causing a pipe of destroyed tissue to separate and fall out in a few days.
 The lesion here is strictly local, and instantaneously produced, a powerful stimulus being given at the same time to surrounding parts.
 It has been used in arthritic inflammations and tumors, and has been proposed as a means of destroying diseased tissues.

-A battery of 'some intensity would be required to ignite the platinum needles, if merely thrust into the flesh, without being brought into contact with each other.
+A battery of some intensity would be required to ignite the platinum needles, if merely thrust into the flesh, without being brought into contact with each other.
 If, however, the needles are made to touch each other, they can be readily brought to incandescence by a battery of two or three pairs of large size.
 In the case of tumors which can be readily transfixed by a single needle, this may be readily ignited by being made the medium of a galvanic discharge, the poles of the battery being made to touch its two extremities.

-44. INSENSIBLE MOXA. - A simple form of galvanic apparatus has been lately recommended by Dr. Golding Bird, as the means of producing an insensible The same fact has also been observed by moxa.
-Humboldt.+ Dr. Bird produces two blisters, the size of a shilling, on the surface.
+44. Insensible Moxa. - A simple form of galvanic apparatus has been lately recommended by Dr. Golding Bird, as the means of producing an insensible moxa.
+The same fact has also been observed by Humboldt.† Dr. Bird produces two blisters, the size of a shilling, on the surface.
 He covers one with zinc foil, the other with a silver plate, and connects these with a wire.
 The whole is then covered with a water dressing and oiled silk.
 The surface under the zinc plate becomes white, and in forty-eight hours a decided eschar will appear, which will begin to separate at the edges in four or five days.
 The plates being then removed, the surface under the silver will be found healed.
 A common poultice applied to the part will leave a healthy, granulating sore, freely discharging pus.
 If any pain is felt during the process, it will be referred to the silver plate.
-Dr. Bird knows of no other way by which an equally effective discharge can be obtained, except by the moxa, or actual cautery.
-The effect is ascribed by him, whether correctly or not, to the corrosive action of chloride of zinc, in its nascent state, while forming under the influence of galvano-decomposition.
-When the surfaces are not blistered, the zinc and silver plates form a galvanic arrangement, which depends for its activity upon the moisture of the skin.
-This use of the insensible current, from a single galvanic pair, may be considered the prototype of a recent form of quackery, the "galvanic belts," which are so constructed, however, as to fail in the production even of an insensible current.

-^{} Lond.
+Dr. Bird knows of no other way by which an equally effective dist Lond.
 Med.
 Gaz.
+May, 1847.

-June, 1847. † Lond.
+^{} Lond.
 Med.
 Gaz.
-May, 1847.
+June, 1847.